-About the Marine Resources facility
+About the Marine Resources Center

 To ensure reliability and to safeguard organisms being cultured or maintained in the MRC, all incoming seawater supply lines, filtration systems, and treated-water heat exchangers are redundant.
 All pumps, temperature sensors, and the ozone distribution system are alarmed and under computer control.
 Water temperatures are continuously monitored and adjusted every 4 seconds by computer to ensure a temperature stability of 0.5oC.
-The system is also remotely accessible by portable computer and telephone modem and is backed by staff on call 24 hours a day.
+The system is also remotely accessible and is backed up by staff on call 24 hours a day.
 Any failure in the system is immediately detected and, because of the system’s redundancies, is rapidly corrected to ensure no major losses of organisms.
 The entire system is supported by routine security checks as well as an emergency 500-kW generator.

 The third floor contains the mechanical equipment that is crucial to the life support systems of the MRC plus additional laboratory space and offices.